DataBiosphere/toil/docs/appendices/deploy.rst

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/index.html
 .. _could be: https://github.com/BD2KGenomics/toil/issues/1367

-Remote deployment with sibling modules
+Remote Deployment with Sibling Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This scenario applies if the user script imports modules that are its siblings::